20_04

 What He is about to do — die, rise, ascend — is precisely what makes both the Eucharist and the Spirit possible in the forms the Church has received them.
 The Eucharist is the continued presence of the one who has died and risen.
 The Spirit is the continued presence of the one who has ascended.
 They are the two modes of the Risen Christ's presence with His Church in history — the sacramental and the interior, the visible and the invisible, the bread on the altar and the fire in the heart.

 The ancient prayer that the Church places on the lips of the faithful at Holy Communion captures this unity: "May the Body and Blood of our Lord Jesus Christ preserve my soul to everlasting life."
-The Body received on the tongue is the Life given by the Spirit.
+The Body received is the Life given by the Spirit.
 The Blood consumed is the Fire that does not burn but illumines.
 Emmaus is every morning.
 The Upper Room is every Sunday.
 Pentecost is already given to the one who receives the Eucharist in faith.

 Go into this month knowing what you carry.
 You carry the life of the Risen One — in your body, received sacramentally; in your soul, given by the Spirit; in your daily actions, which are either the fruit of that life or the evidence of its neglect.